medex256/SmartSphygmomanometer/README.md

   The whole software for automatic measurment is written in python.
   ### Libraries needed

-  For this project we need several libraries which includes:
+  For this project we need several libraries shown below:

 ``` python
 from microbit import *